RakhithJK/viliusle-miniPaint-wiki/Class:-Base_layers_class.md

-Layers class - manages layers.
+This class manages layers.
 Each layer is object with various types.
-You can access layers class globally: `window.Layers` or `document.getElementById('miniPaint').contentWindow.Layers` if outside of iframe.
+You can access layers class globally: `window.Layers` or `document.getElementById('miniPaint').contentWindow.Layers` if using miniPaint as iframe.

 Layer keys: